 Athletically, the Tufts XC Squad is consistently one of the top teams in New England.
 For its 2010 campaign Tufts returns some of the top athletes in the region, including All-Region and All-NESCAC runners Tim Nichols ’17 and Luke O'Connor ’17.
 Perenially represented at the National Championships, TUXC has competed at Nationals in every year since 1995.

 Holding true to tradition, more than 50 "crazies" drove cross-country to support their teammate in grand fashion again last year (read more about the "crazies" and their roadtrips in the traditions section.)
 Without at doubt, Tufts boasts some of the most energized, dedicated, and possibly lunatic fans in the nation.

 Not to be outshone, the TU Track & Field team also contends on an elite level.
 As one of New England’s best teams year in and year out, the Jumbos battled to a 2nd place finish at the 2010 NESCAC Championships and look to improve on that next season.
 (See Tufts school records and Top 10 lists here).

 The programs at Tufts compete primarily in the Division III New England Small College Athletic Conference (NESCAC).
 NESCAC is one of the most academically selective conferences in the nation in addition to being the most competitive athletically.
 The Tufts squads have a strong tradition of excellence in academics as well as athletics.
-Adding to the national champions and All Americans, the Jumbos have posted 52 Academic All Americans in the last 5 years.
+Adding to the national champions and All Americans, the Jumbos have posted over 50 Academic All Americans in the last 5 years.